taosdata/TDengine/docs-en/20-third-party/09-emq-broker.md

 ![img](./emqx/create-resource.png)

-Select "Send Data to Web Service" and click the "New Resource" button.
+Select "Data to Web Service" and click the "New Resource" button.

 ### Edit "Resource"

-Select "Send Data to Web Service" and fill in the request URL as the address and port of the server running taosAdapter (default is 6041).
+Select "Data to Web Service" and fill in the request URL as the address and port of the server running taosAdapter (default is 6041).
 Leave the other properties at their default values.

 ![img](./emqx/edit-resource.png)

 ### Edit "action"

-Edit the resource configuration to add the key/value pairing for Authorization authentication.
-Please refer to the [ TDengine REST API documentation ](https://docs.taosdata.com/reference/rest-api/) for the documentation.
+Edit the resource configuration to add the key/value pairing for Authorization.
+Please refer to the [ TDengine REST API documentation ](https://docs.taosdata.com/reference/rest-api/) for the authorization in details.
 Enter the rule engine replacement template in the message body.

 ![img](./emqx/edit-action.png)